bahmutov/cypress-examples/docs/recipes/retry-ability.md

 ## Counts retries

 One can even count how many times the command and assertion were retried by providing a dummy `.should(cb)` function.
+A similar approach was described in the blog post [When Can The Test Click?](https://www.cypress.io/blog/2019/01/22/when-can-the-test-click/).

 <!-- fiddle Retry-ability / count retries -->